bugraaydogar/ubuntucore-realtime-kernel/README.md

 ## Purpose & Description

-This repository is created to demonstrate how to build a customer kernel snap with PREEMPT_RT patch.
+This repository is created to demonstrate how to build a custom kernel snap with PREEMPT_RT patch.
 Also it can be used as a reference to create custom Linux kernel snap.